Blitz3r123/rtiperftest/srcDoc/command_line_parameters.rst

    | **Range:** ``1 to 63000``

-   For more information on batching data for high throughput, see the **High Throughput design pattern** in the *RTI Connext DDS Core Libraries Getting Started Guide*.
-See also: **How to Measure Latency for a Given Throughput and the BATCH QosPolicy, Section 6.5.2** in the *RTI Connext DDS Core Libraries Getting User’s Manual*.
+   For more information on batching data for high throughput, see the **High Throughput for Streaming Data** design pattern in the *RTI Connext DDS Core Libraries Getting Started Guide*.
+See also: **How to Measure Latency for a Given Throughput** and the **BATCH QosPolicy** section in the *RTI Connext DDS Core Libraries User’s Manual*.

+   This parameter is not available when compiling against *RTI Connext DDS Micro*.

 -  ``-enableAutoThrottle``

    Enable the Auto Throttling feature.
 See :ref:`Auto Tuning and Turbo Mode`.

+   This parameter is not available when compiling against *RTI Connext DDS Micro*.

    **Default:** feature is disabled.